devJasonClarke/vue-nuxt-task-framework-vuetify-Tivix-Coding-challenge/README.md

 $ npm install

 # '.env' file created for Open Weather Map Api key.
-$ Create a '.env' file in the root of the folder.
+$ Create a '.env' file in the root of the project.

 # set it to your Open Weather Map Api key.
 $ Create variable WEATHER_API and set it to your Open Weather Map Api key.